Chester Blue Coat C.E. Primary School Parents’ SEN Information

 The process for implementing SEN support is arranged into four stages as outlined in the new Code of Practice and parents are kept fully informed.

-When concerns arise, information is gathered from a variety of sources (teacher, pupil, parent, outside agencies) so we can develop an accurate picture of the pupils’ needs, attainment, projected targets, and motivators and how they respond to teaching approaches.
+Information is gathered from a variety of sources (teacher, pupil, parent, outside agencies) so we can develop an accurate picture of the pupils’ needs, attainment, projected targets, and motivators and how they respond to teaching approaches.

 After gathering information a support plan will be put together to outline the methods that will be used to achieve specific outcomes.
 This will be recorded on your child's SEN profile.
 Short-term targets are agreed which prioritise key areas of learning that are to be addressed and ways in which the progress will be measured.
 If external agencies are involved, their advice and recommendations are included in the support plan.
 Any actions agreed take in to account pupil’s strengths as well as their learning differences.
 In some cases additional resources may be allocated including teaching assistant support.
 This support is deployed to ensure the pupil makes progress and can engage in lessons and wider school activities and develop independent learning.